 It is of course imperative that workplace investigations be impartial, fair, thorough and properly documented.
 And they must be conducted quickly and confidentially, with minimum disruption to operations, and with the least possible expense.

 Proper investigation involves the investigator meeting privately with the parties, reviewing the related documentation, determining the objective facts and making recommendations to the employer.
-Investigation reports are legal documents that are often used in evidence in legal proceedings and so they must be prepared carefully.
+Investigation reports are important documents that are often used in evidence in later proceedings and so they must be prepared carefully.

 I give high priority to these cases so they can be handled as quickly as possible and at minimal cost.
 A typical workplace investigation can be wrapped up in two weeks.